eladkarako/exiftool-source/README.md

          names) for each column of the file, and values must be separated by commas.
-A special "SourceFile" column specifies the files associated with each row of information (and a SourceFile of "*" may be used to define default tags to be imported for all files).
+A special "SourceFile" column specifies the files associated with each row of information (and a SourceFile of "*" may be used to define default tags to be imported for all files which are combined with any tags specified for the specific SourceFile processed).
 The following examples demonstrate basic use of this option:

              # generate CSV file with common tags from all images in a directory
              exiftool -common -csv dir &gt; out.csv